mvied/wordpress-https/readme.txt

 == Changelog ==
 = 3.0.2 =
 * Added setting to change where HTTPS settings appear in the admin panel.
+* Any element on an HTTP page that is set to HTTPS should be auto-corrected.
+* Bug Fix - Plugin should no longer interefere with editing posts and using images from the Media Library.
 * Bug Fix - Fixed major bug that occurred when site was installed in the base directory.
 * Bug Fix - File uploader should no longer produce an HTTP Error.
 * Bug Fix - Fixed performance issue that caused the login page to load for a long period of time.